-A food hygiene rating is given after inspection of any business premises where food is handled or prepared in the United Kingdom.
+A food hygiene rating is given upon inspection of any business premises where food is handled or prepared in the UK.
 This can include restaurants, takeaways, industrial kitchens, hotels, food vans, schools, hospitals, supermarkets, and even the homes of childminders and carers.

-The highest food hygiene rating you can achieve is a 5, which would indicate food hygiene standards are excellent.
-On the lowest end of the scale, a rating of 0 would mean urgent improvement is necessary.
+The highest food hygiene rating you can achieve is a 5, which would indicate your standards are excellent.
+At the opposite end of the scale, a rating of 0 would mean urgent improvement is necessary.

-Your local authority is responsible for inspecting premises and determining your business’s food hygiene rating.
-To find out how you can arrange an inspection, it is best to get in touch with your local authority directly and they will signpost you to the right contacts.
+Your local authority is responsible for inspecting premises and consequently determining your food hygiene rating.
+Get in touch with your local authority directly to find out about arranging inspections.